yetisoftworks/MeshyDB.SDK/README.md

 ```

 ### Search Mesh Data
-MeshyDb uses NoSQL to store and search data so that it can best fit a varity of needs from dynamic or normalized data.
+MeshyDB uses NoSQL to store and search data so that it can best fit a varity of needs from dynamic or normalized data.

 Every search will be paged based on the [Page Result]() definition in the SDK.

 Because of that we can use NoSQL search strings to find data based on your needs.
 This can be done in two different ways.
-Manually creating a NoSQL search string or using Linq that will be converted into proper search criteria using MongoDb Driver.
+Manually creating a NoSQL search string or using Linq that will be converted into proper search criteria using MongoDB Driver.

 NoSQL Example:
 ```c#